guanqiliang/guanqiliang.github.com/index.md

 # About Me

-Hello, I am currently a researcher with the TAMS Group, led by [Prof. Jianwei Zhang](https://tams.informatik.uni-hamburg.de/people/zhang/), at the University of Hamburg.
-I obtained my Ph.D. from The Chinese University of Hong Kong, Shenzhen, where I was supervised by [Prof. Tin Lun Lam](https://sites.google.com/site/lamtinlun).
-My research interests focus on modular robotics and multimodal systems.
+Hello, I am a researcher in modular robotics.
+I am currently with the TAMS Group, led by [Prof. Jianwei Zhang](https://tams.informatik.uni-hamburg.de/people/zhang/), at the University of Hamburg.
+Previously, I received my Ph.D. from The Chinese University of Hong Kong, Shenzhen, under the supervision of [Prof. Tin Lun Lam](https://sites.google.com/site/lamtinlun).

 # News

 [02/2026] One paper selected as the cover article of IJRR.